MicrosoftDocs/memdocs/memdocs/intune/apps/store-apps-microsoft.md

 ## App update

 Apps that are deployed from the Microsoft Store are automatically kept up to date to the latest version of the app.
-For this feature to work properly for UWP apps, the **Turn off Automatic Download and Install of updates** should not be disabled.
+For this feature to work properly for UWP apps, the **Turn off Automatic Download and Install of updates** should not be enabled.

 ## Microsoft Store Win32 apps